shafiqmohsin/User-input/README.md

-# User-input
-Java class work, learning to get user input and printing certain information depending on the input provided.
+Main.java
+- Getting user input
+- using a do-while loop
+- checking for correct input
+- calculating the cost for shipping